Filco306/ParkingTicketPredsLA/README.md

   - `.api_env`
   - `.db_env`
   - `.ingest_env`
 - Place a `kaggle.json` file in `secrets`.
 That is the set up you need.
+This is a .json-file with your kaggle-credentials that you get from Kaggle.

 ### Run - for the first time or once it is set up.